Hume hopes to recapture top form after injury woes

 He won two further caps as a replacement in last year's Six Nations and secured a spot in Andy Farrell's squad for Ireland's tour of New Zealand, but his hopes of earning Test experience against the All Blacks were dashed when he was injured against the Maori All Blacks.

-And while Hume insists his full focus is on performing well for Ulster, he hopes a run of strong performances for the province can catapult him back into contention for his country ahead of the Rugby World Cup later this year.
+And while Hume insists his full focus is on performing well for Ulster, he hopes a run of strong performances for the province can catapult him back into contention for his country before the Rugby World Cup later this year.

 "[Getting called up to the Ireland squad] is not at the forefront of my mind," he admitted.